Raman Signal Extraction from CARS Spectra Using a Learned-Matrix Representation of the Discrete Hilbert Transform: Theory

 Generation of the synthetic training data has several considerations such as lineshape function and any constraints on training parameter space.
 From earlier experiments, we found that Dawson lineshapes, of which Gaussian lineshapes are the Hilbert transform, generated more optimal results than dispersive and Lorentzian lineshape pairs.
-These lineshape types have only two training space dimensions to consider: spectral center position (frequency) and width.
-A potentially more general lineshape for future inquiry would be using the Voigt function and its Hilbert transform, which are found as the real and imaginary part of the Faddeeva function.
+These lineshape types have only two training space dimensions to consider: center position (frequency) and width.
+A potentially more general lineshape for future inquiry would be using the Faddeeva function in which real part is a Voigt function and the imaginary part is its Hilbert transform.
 From a practical perspective of this work, the three parameters (two related to width and one to spectral position) would have greatly expanded our training space, limited the fraction of which we could sample (limited by available memory of the computer).
 The second important consideration are any constraints on the training space parameters.
 In this work, the minimum peak width (standard deviation for a Gaussian) was 4 spectral pixels, and the maximum was 80 spectral pixels.
 Additionally, any generated peak must be at least half a FWHM from the window edge; thus, as peaks are centered closer to the window edge, the maximum allowable width is narrower.
 This gives the training space parameter map a trapezoidal quality as seen in Fig. \ref{Fig:Infographic_smaller}.
 Additionally, we limited spectral position and width values to integer values (unit of spectral pixels in $n$).
 A description of how the training data was algorithmically generated is provided within the Methods Section.

 The second step in implementing the LeDHT is solving for the $\mathbf{H}$ matrix in $G=F\mathbf{H}$, where $F$ are the input training spectra and $G$ are the known Hilbert transforms.
 Generally speaking, there are numerous methods to solve for an optimal LeDHT matrix.
 In this work, we are using ordinary least squares (OLS) which minimizes the residual sum-of-squares: $\mathbf{H} = \mathrm{argmin}_\mathbf{H} ||G - F\mathbf{H}||^2$.
 Beneficially, OLS is the most common linear regression method; thus, there are numerous efficient algorithms for its calculation.
 We have also tested common ``regularized" least squares methods such as ridge and LASSO regression with success though with inferior results for the data within this manuscript.
 For different lineshapes and different spectroscopic conditions, these other methods could potentially be superior.